Dice Semimetric Losses: Optimizing the Dice Score with Soft Labels: Experiments

 \subsection{Ablation Studies}

-In Table \ref{tb:DMLs}, we compare SDL with DMLs.
+In Table \ref{tb:DMLs} (Appendix \ref{app:tables}), we compare SDL with DMLs.
 For QUBIQ, we train UNet-ResNet50 with soft labels obtained from weighted average and report BDice.
 For LiTS and KiTS, we train UNet-ResNet18 with KD and present the Dice score.
 For a fair comparison, we disable KDE in all KD experiments.

-We find models trained with SDL can still benefit from soft labels to a certain extent, this is because (i) models are trained with a mixture of CE and SDL, and CE is compatible with soft labels (ii) although SDL pushes predictions towards vertices, in a binary segmentation setting, this can still add some regularization effects.
-However, SDL is significantly outperformed by DMLs.
-As for DMLs, we find $\overline{\Delta}_{\text{DML,1}}$ is superior to $\overline{\Delta}_{\text{DML,2}}$, and therefore we suggest the use of $\overline{\Delta}_{\text{DML,1}}$ in practice.
+We find models trained with SDL can still benefit from soft labels to a certain extent because (i) models are trained with a mixture of CE and SDL, and CE is compatible with soft labels; (ii) although SDL pushes predictions towards vertices, it can still add some regularization effects in a binary segmentation setting.
+However, SDL is notably outperformed by DMLs.
+As for DMLs, we find $\overline{\Delta}_{\text{DML1}}$ is slightly superior to $\overline{\Delta}_{\text{DML2}}$ and recommend using $\overline{\Delta}_{\text{DML1}}$ in practice.

-In Table \ref{tb:kdloss}, we ablate the contribution of each KD term on LiTS and KiTS with a UNet-ResNet18 student.
-CE and DML represents adding the CE and DML term between the teacher and the student, respectively.
-Results shown in the table verify the effectiveness of the proposed loss and KDE method.
-In Table \ref{tb:bandwidth} (Appendix \ref{app:tables}), we illustrate the effect of bandwidth that controls the smoothness of the kernel density estimation.
+In Table \ref{tb:kdloss} (Appendix \ref{app:tables}), we ablate the contribution of each KD term on LiTS and KiTS with a UNet-ResNet18 student.
+In the table, CE and DML represent adding the CE and DML term between the teacher and the student, respectively.
+In Table \ref{tb:bandwidth} (Appendix \ref{app:tables}), we illustrate the effect of bandwidth that controls the smoothness of KDE.
+Results shown in the tables verify the effectiveness of the proposed loss and the KDE method.